aymafayez/ING-APP/README.md

 - Generics are used to give the api the request and the response during the initialization.
 - BaseAPI is used to implement the shared functions and properties between all apis like base url and access key.
-- every api will inherit base layer should provide its url and http method.
+- Every api will inherit base layer should provide its url and http method.

 4- DTO

-- contains all requests and responses DTOs that confirms to the Encodable and Decodable protocol
+- It contains all requests and responses DTOs that confirms to the Encodable and Decodable protocol.